tacotruffles/Data-Science-Certificate-Assignment-01/README.md

 ### For you to fill out:

-Hi, my name is `Scott` and the weirdest thing I have ever eaten is `earthworms`.
+Hi, my name is `John` and the weirdest thing I have ever eaten is `rattle snake`.